Pabau GO app

 Pro Tip

-If content creation feels overwhelming, consider working with a marketing agency that specializes in plastic surgery.
-They can help you develop a content plan aligned to your target audience while you focus on patient care.
+If content creation keeps slipping down the list, consider a marketing agency that specializes in plastic surgery.
+They can build a calendar around your highest-margin procedures while you focus on patient care.

 7. Build a retention and loyalty system